dyluc/dyluc.github.io/_posts/2024-09-01-the-transformer-architecture.md

 1. A padding mask, which will mask padding tokens in the input sequences for both the encoder and decoder.
 2. A causal mask, which will prevent the model from attending to future tokens.

-> [!NOTE]
+> **NOTE**
-> Note that masking is only crucial within the attention layer.
-This ensures the attention mechanism only attends to relevant tokens.
+> Masking is only crucial within the attention layer and ensures the attention mechanism only attends to relevant tokens.
 > The normalization and dense layers further up the stack do not require masks because their operations are uniform across all tokens.
 > The `MultiHeadAttention` layer has built in support for padding and causal masking, but I think it's a helpful exercise to manage
 > these yourself, to gain a deeper understanding of how the attention mechanism works.